 Torre del Mangia and Palazzo Pubblico

-Visiting Siena’s Unesco World Heritage listed historic centre made an excellent day out in Tuscany.
+Visiting Siena’s UNESCO World Heritage listed historic centre made an excellent day out in Tuscany.
 The old medieval feel, the friendly people and slow, laid back pace of life makes Siena somewhere I think I could stay for a while when I return to Italy.
 If you’re travelling to Tuscany, make sure you make your way to Siena!